garyhlai/cortex-wiki/home.md

 #### shh_getFilterChanges

-Polling mctxcod for whisper filters.
-Returns new messages since the last call of this mctxcod.
+Polling method for whisper filters.
+Returns new messages since the last call of this method.

-**Note** calling the [shh_getMessages](#shh_getmessages) mctxcod, will reset the buffer for this mctxcod, so that you won't receive duplicate messages.
+**Note** calling the [shh_getMessages](#shh_getmessages) method, will reset the buffer for this method, so that you won't receive duplicate messages.

 ##### Parameters